MortalityReporting/RavenDocs/docs/source/mdi.rst

+.. _mdi-csv:

 Medicolegal Death Investigation (MDI) CSV Data
 ==============================================

 In order for user data to be imported into the Raven FHIR Server and accessed by the Raven Platform, it must be available as FHIR VRDR Resources.
-(For more information on FHIR VRDR, please visit the `FHIR VRDR <FHIR-and-FHIR-VRDR>`__ page in this wiki.)
+(For more information on FHIR VRDR, please visit the :ref:`fhir` page in this wiki.)
 However, as it is still an emerging technology most systems cannot natively provide their data as FHIR resources.
 In order to facilitate non-FHIR enabled systems in using the Raven Platform, the MDI CSV format is provided.
 The Raven